Commemoration of Cesar Chavez Day is an annual ritual in California–and in Politics Outdoors.

 Chavez was a tactician, a public figure, a charismatic, and something of a mystic.
 Modeling his efforts after Gandhi’s successful campaigns, Chavez was an emphatic practitioner of active nonviolence.
 He employed boycotts, strikes, long fasts, demonstrations, long marches, and religious rhetoric in the service of his cause.
 He also registered voters, lobbied, and worked in political campaigns.
 He was a tireless and very effective organizer for most of his life.

 But holidays are best celebrated with an eye to the future, rather than the past.

 On Cesar Chavez Day this year, we can think about the large and growing Latino community in the United States.
 The 2010 Census reports that Latinos now comprise roughly 1/6 of the American population, and more than 1/3 of the population in California.
 This is the youngest and fastest-growing population in America today, and they are severely underrepresented in the top levels of politics, education, and the economy.
 The civil rights map is at least as complicated as at any time in American history, but not less important or urgent.
-(The struggle about the DREAM Act is reminiscent of the debate about Voting Rights 45 years ago.)
+(The struggle about the DREAM Act is reminiscent of the debate about Voting Rights 45 years ago.
+And the DREAM Act is still not done.)
 The future of American Latinos is very much the future of America.